abishekat/Mini-MIPS-32-bit-processor-design-based-on-RISC-V-architecture/README.md

  ALU\BEQ_MODULE.v  --> this modules calculates the and operation of branch not equal (BNE) and the value of Branch if Equal computed previously in ALU, if ALU outcome is equal to 0, the Branch if Equal value will be b1 otherwise will ne b1.

- ALU\R_IN_MUX_SEL.v  --> this module calculates the register mux value
+ ALU\R_IN_MUX_SEL.v  --> This module selects either the register data or signed extent data as an input for ALU.

  ALU\SIGNED_EXT.v  --> this module in charge of assigning either sign extended value or rt value therefore the outcome

- ALU\TB_ALU_BLOCK.v  --> this module is to test the functionality of alu block
+ ALU\TB_ALU_BLOCK.v  --> this module is to test the functionality of alu block.

-DATA_MEM_STAGE\DATA_MEM.v  --> this module will be in charge of reading and writing the data in the data memory
+DATA_MEM_STAGE\DATA_MEM.v  --> this module will be in charge of reading and writing the data in the data memory.

 DATA_MEM_STAGE\DM_ADDR_SEL_MUX.v  --> this module oversees assigning the data which will be written on data memory according to the fwd data memory control valuethis module supervises the allocation of the data to be written in the data memory according to the control value of the forward data memory